schemavolution/schemavolution.github.io/README.md

 Schemavolution will generate the optimal SQL script to apply the genes that have been added since the last evolution.

-## Rolling back
+## CRISPR/Cas9 gene editing (a.k.a rolling back)

-While it's best to only add genes, sometimes you will decide to take them away.
+While it's best to only add genes, sometimes you will decide to edit or delete them.
 Maybe you've only evolved your development database, and you don't want those genes getting into test and production.

-If you try to evolve a database that already has genes that are no longer in your genome, the process will fail.
+If you try to evolve a database that already has genes that are different or no longer in your genome, the process will fail.
 You can force the `DatabaseEvolver` to roll back those genes:

 ```csharp
 var evolver = new DatabaseEvolver(